zerotier/docs/docs/faq-macos.md

 ### Start and Stop ZeroTier on your Mac

 The ZeroTier menubar app is a separate process from the system service that makes ZeroTier work.
-You can quit the menubar app from it’s menu and the system service will continue to run.
+You can quit the menubar app from it's menu and the system service will continue to run.

 To stop/start the ZeroTier system service, open Terminal.app and paste these commands: